pether20/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 ***

 ### 📋 General
-   * What’s a database
-*   What’s a relational database
-*   What does SQL stand for
-*   What’s MySQL
-*   How to create a database in MySQL
+* How to create a new MySQL user
-*   What does DDL and DML stand for
-*   How to CREATE or ALTER a table
+* How to manage privileges for a user to a database or table
+* What’s a PRIMARY KEY
+* What’s a FOREIGN KEY
-*   How to SELECT data from a table
+* How to use NOT NULL and UNIQUE constraints
-*   How to INSERT, UPDATE or DELETE data
+* How to retrieve datas from multiple tables in one request
 * What are subqueries
-*   How to use MySQL functions
+* What are JOIN and UNION

 ### 📂 files
 ***